 - Topaz InFocus (sharpening)

 I have used a Adobe Custom DNG Profile Tool.
 I processed two photos, one using the custom DNG profile for my infrared D7100 and the other using the technique below.
 I did not notice any appreciable differences between the final photos.
 Then again, I only tried it on a few different IR photos.
 Now that I have created it, I can easily check its results against my current technique.
-If you wish to experiment with custom DNG profiles, you can view an instruction video here: How To Create A Customer DNG Profile.
+If you wish to experiment with custom DNG profiles, you can check out some videos and articles online on how to do it.
 The custom DNG profile does have one main advantage – it allows you to move the white balance sliders of Temperature and Tint past the current limitations of 2000 and 150 respectively, and thus provide additional latitude in processing IR photos.
 I have to experiment more with this feature to determine how and under what conditions it may be useful.

 3) IR Workflow